microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

-# Create a rest source Windows Package Manager repository
+# Create a Windows Package Manager rest source

 This section provides guidance on how to create a rest source repository that can be connected to using the Windows Package Manager for ISVs or Publishers who may have additional privacy requirements for their software distribution.